mathiasbynens/covid-19-vaccinations-germany/README.md

 To view historical snapshots of the source Excel files from the RKI, consult [evilpie/Impfquotenmonitoring](https://github.com/evilpie/Impfquotenmonitoring) or [ard-data/2020-rki-impf-archive](https://github.com/ard-data/2020-rki-impf-archive/tree/master/data/0_original).

+To view similar data for the city of Munich specifically, refer to [mathiasbynens/covid-19-vaccinations-munich](https://github.com/mathiasbynens/covid-19-vaccinations-munich).

 This repository complements [the incredible owid/covid-19-data project](https://github.com/owid/covid-19-data/blob/master/public/data/vaccinations/country_data/Germany.csv), which includes vaccination data for Germany as a whole, but not for individual German states.
 [The sociepy/covid19-vaccination-subnational project](https://github.com/sociepy/covid19-vaccination-subnational) offers a global collection of regional vaccination data, and relies on our data (❤️).